Religion in Africa: Baháʼí Faith

 Baháʼí House of Worship, Kampala, Uganda.

 The Baháʼí Faith in Africa has a diverse history.
 It especially had wide-scale growth in the 1950s which extended further in the 1960s.
 The Association of Religion Data Archives (relying on World Christian Encyclopedia) lists many large and smaller populations of Baháʼís in Africa with Kenya (#3: 512,900), the Democratic Republic of the Congo (#5: 282,900), South Africa (#8: 238,500) and Zambia (#10: 190,400) among the top ten numerical populations of Baháʼís in the world in 2010, and Mauritius (#4: 1.8% of population) joining Zambia (#3: 1.8%) and Kenya (#10: 1.0%) in the top ten in terms of percentage of the national population.

 All three individual heads of the religion, Bahá'u'lláh, `Abdu'l-Bahá, and Shoghi Effendi, were in Africa at various times.
 More recently the roughly 2000 Baháʼís of Egypt have been embroiled in the Egyptian identification card controversy from 2006 through 2009.
 Since then there have been homes burned down and families driven out of towns.
-On the other hand, Baháʼís were able to mobilize for nine regional conferences called for by the Universal House of Justice 20 October 2008 to celebrate recent achievements in grassroots community-building and to plan their next steps in organizing in their home areas.
+On the other hand, Baháʼís were able to mobilize for nine regional conferences called for by the Universal House of Justice on 20 October 2008 to celebrate recent achievements in grassroots community-building and to plan their next steps in organizing in their home areas.